Poisson process approximation for dependent superposition of point processes: Introduction

 \section{Introduction}

-The study of weak convergence of superposition of point processes dates back to Grigelionis (1963) who proved that the superposition of independent sparse point processes converges weakly to a Poisson process on the carrier space $\real_+$.
-His result was subsequently extended to more general carrier spaces by Goldman~(1967) and Jagers~(1972) [see \c{C}inlar~(1973) and Brown~(1978) for further discussions].
-It was further extended to superposition of dependent sparse point processes by Banis~(1975, 1985), Kallenberg~(1975), Brown~(1979) and Banys~(1980).
-For a systematic account of these developments, see Kallenberg~(1983).
+The study of weak convergence of superpositions of point processes dates back to Grigelionis \cite{Grigelionis63} who proved that the {superposition} of independent sparse point processes converges weakly to a Poisson process on the carrier space $\real_+$.
+His result was subsequently extended to more general carrier spaces by Goldman \cite{Goldman67} and Jagers \cite{Jagers72}; see \cite{Cinlar72} and \cite{Brown78} for further discussion.
+It was further extended to superpositions of dependent sparse point processes by Banys \cite {Banis75,Banis85}, Kallenberg \cite{Kallenberg75}, Brown \cite{Brown79} and Banys \cite {Banys80}.
+For a systematic account of these developments, see \cite{Ka83}.

 Surprisingly, it was only recently that error bounds for such convergence of point processes were studied.
-Using Stein's method for Poisson process approximation as developed by Barbour~(1988) and Barbour and Brown~(1992), Schuhmacher~(2005a) obtained an error bound on the $d_2$ Wasserstein distance between a sum of weakly dependent sparse point processes $\{\xi_{ni},\ 1\le i\le k_n\}_{n\in\bn}$ and an approximating Poisson process.
-As he truncated the sparse point processes to 0--1 point processes as in the proof of the Grigelionis theorem, his error bound contains the term $\sum_{i=1}^{k_n}\prob[\xi_{ni}(B)\ge 2]$, whose convergence to 0 for every bounded Borel subset $B$ of the carrier space is a condition for the Grigelionis theorem to hold.
+Using Stein's method for Poisson process approximation, as developed by Barbour \cite{Barbour88} and Barbour and Brown \cite{BB92}, Schuhmacher \cite{Schuhmacher05a} obtained an error bound on the $d_2$ Wasserstein distance between a sum of weakly dependent sparse point processes $\{\xi_{ni}, 1\le i\le k_n\}_{n\in\bn}$ and an approximating Poisson process.
+As he truncated the sparse point processes to 0--1 point processes, as in the proof of Grigelionis' theorem, his error bound contains the term $\sum_{i=1}^{k_n}\prob[\xi _{ni}(B)\ge2]$, whose convergence to 0 for every bounded Borel subset $B$ of the carrier space is a condition for Grigelionis' theorem to hold.
 A consequence of such truncation is that the mean measure of the approximating Poisson process is not equal to the sum of the mean measures of the individual point processes.

-In this paper we take a different approach to the Poisson process approximation in which we do not use the truncation, but apply the Palm theory and express the error bounds in terms of the mean measures of the individual sparse point processes.
+In this paper, we adopt a different approach to Poisson process approximation in which we do not use the truncation, but apply Palm theory and express the error bounds in terms of the mean measures of the individual sparse point processes.
 Such an approach also ensures that the mean measure of the approximating Poisson process is equal to the sum of the mean measures of the sparse point processes.